constata-eu/asami/pwa/src/content/whitepaper.md

 ### Decentralized Influencer Marketing Platforms

-Several blockchain-based platforms attempted to facilitate direct interactions between brands and influencers, aiming to eliminate intermediaries and increase transparency, like the now defunct like D-creator, or
+Several blockchain-based platforms attempted to facilitate direct interactions between brands and influencers, aiming to eliminate intermediaries and increase transparency, like the now defunct D-creator, or
-[https://chirpley.ai/vision-and-mission/](Chirpley), which is more focused in the micro-influencer journey.
+[Chirpley](https://chirpley.ai/vision-and-mission/), which is more focused in the micro-influencer journey.

 ### Social Media Platforms with Monetization Features